 While in a public park or recreation area, all persons shall conduct themselves in a proper and orderly manner, and, in particular, no person shall:

-Bring alcoholic beverages, drink the same at any time nor be under the influence of intoxicating liquor in a park or recreation area.
+Bring alcoholic beverages and/or drink the same at any time in a park or recreation area.

 Possess, set or otherwise cause to explode, discharge or burn any firecrackers, torpedo rockets or other fireworks, firecrackers or explosive or flammable material or discharge them or throw them into any such areas from lands or highways adjacent thereto.
 This prohibition includes any substance, compound, mixture or article that, in conjunction with any other substance or compound, would be dangerous from any of the foregoing standpoints.
 Permits may be given for conducting properly supervised fireworks in designated parks or recreation areas.